Critical Care Register Nurse Practice Test

 • Recognize normal and abnormal:

-o family psychosocial exam findings
+o family psychosocial assessment findings

-o physical exam findings
+o physical assessment findings

 • Recognize signs and symptoms of emergencies, initiate interventions, and seek assistance as needed